SolidLink95/blender_customs/Readme.md

 --inherit_scale : if set to True, all children bones will be affected by scaling (False by default)

 - ``file_to_json(file)`` : dumps file to json,
 - ``json_to_file(file, x)`` : dumps json to file,
 - ``update_progress(job_title, progress)`` : function for progress bar,
 - ``rev_json(data)`` : reverses json (does not validate duplicates),
 - ``merge_vgs(ob, vgname1, vgname2)`` : merges 2 vertex groups vgname1 and vgname2 in mesh type object ob;
 - ``set_weight(obname, vgname2, WEIGHT)`` : sets weight to WEIGHT float value on all vertices on mesh object named obname,
 - ``transfer_weights(ob, vgname1, vgname2)`` : same as merge_vgs, with additional input validation,
 - ``get_parents_bones_list()`` : returns list of lists of all parents bones to existing bones (iterates on all armature objects),
 - ``pair_rest_bones(data)`` : returns bones unedited by ``transfer_weights_from_json()``

-- ``transfer_weights_from_json(json_file)`` : converts all meshes vertex groups on scene to new armature type, basing on json input; vertex groups not specified in json input will be merged with closest parent bone in new armature type;

 - ``textures_to_json()`` : returns json with all meshes, its materials and textures full filepaths.

 Example: